In 2019, Facebook was sued by a 15-year-old sex trafficking survivor.

 In the real-life example, a trafficker used social media to connect with a vulnerable, young girl.
 She was an easy target because of how unhappy she was at the foster home she was living in—something the man immediately garnered from the girl’s profile.
 In only a matter of hours after their initial social media-induced connection, he had picked her up at her foster home in Toledo and taken her to Columbus to traffic her.

-Clearly, what once was impossible has been made possible through social media.
+Clearly, what once was improbable has been made possible through social media.

 Traffickers not only have immediate access to their victims, but they also have immediate access to a wealth of information about those victims such as what they look like, what their interests are, whether they are happy or not, where they are, who they spend time with, among other information.